N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Know Man’s Nature

-521. The key to achieving a change in disposition is to know one’s own nature, and this must happen in accordance with revelations from God.
-Only in God’s word can one know one’s own hideous nature, recognize in one’s own nature Satan’s various poisons, realize that one is foolish and ignorant, and recognize the weak and negative elements in one’s nature.
-After these are fully known, and you are truly able to hate yourself and forsake the flesh, consistently carry out God’s word, and have the will to absolutely submit to the Holy Spirit and to the word of God, then you will have embarked on the path of Peter.
-Without the grace of God, and without enlightenment and guidance from the Holy Spirit, it would be difficult to walk this path, because people do not possess truth and are unable to betray themselves.
-Walking Peter’s path of perfection primarily rests on being resolved, having faith, and relying on God.
-Furthermore, one must submit to the work of the Holy Spirit; in all things, one cannot do without God’s words.
-These are the key aspects, none of which can be violated.
-Getting to know oneself through experience is very difficult; without the work of the Holy Spirit, it is very hard to enter it.
-To walk the path of Peter, one must concentrate on knowing oneself and on transforming one’s disposition.
-Paul’s path was not one of seeking life or focusing on self-knowledge; he particularly focused on doing work and its influence and momentum.
-His motivation was to gain God’s blessings in exchange for his work and suffering, and to receive rewards from God.
-This motivation was wrong.
-Paul did not focus on life, nor did he place any importance on achieving a change of disposition; he focused only on rewards.
-Because he had the wrong goals, the path on which he walked was, of course, also wrong.
+521. The key to achieving a change in disposition is to know one’s own nature, and this must be done according to God’s exposure.
+Only in God’s words can a person come to know their hideous nature, the various poisons of Satan that lie within their nature, their foolishness and ignorance, and the fragile and negative elements in their nature.
+After you thoroughly know these things, and you are truly able to hate yourself, rebel against the flesh, persist in practicing God’s words, persist in pursuing the truth while doing your duty to achieve dispositional change, and become someone who truly loves God, you will have embarked upon the path of Peter.
+Without the grace of God or the enlightenment and guidance from the Holy Spirit, it would be difficult to walk this path, for without the truth, people cannot rebel against themselves.
+Walking Peter’s path of being perfected primarily depends on having resolve, having faith, and relying on God.
+Furthermore, a person must submit to the work of the Holy Spirit and never stray from God’s words in all things.
+These are the crucial aspects which may never be violated.
+During the course of their experiences, it is very difficult to know oneself, and without the work of the Holy Spirit, no results will come.
+To walk the path of Peter, a person must focus on knowing themselves and on transforming their disposition.
+Paul’s path was not one of pursuing life or focusing on self-knowledge, but one with a particular focus on doing work and on the grandeur and prestige of the work performed.
+His intention was to exchange his work and suffering for God’s blessings and rewards.
+This intention was wrong.
+Paul did not focus on life, nor did he place any importance on the transformation of his disposition.
+He focused only on rewards.
+The goal he pursued was wrong; naturally, then, the path he walked was also wrong.
 This was brought about by his arrogant and conceited nature.
-Clearly, Paul did not possess any truth, nor did he have any conscience or reason.
-In saving and changing people, God primarily alters their dispositions.
-The purpose of His words is to achieve in people the outcome of possessing transformed dispositions and the ability to know God, submit to Him, and worship Him in a normal way.
-This is the purpose of God’s words and of His work.
-Paul’s way of seeking was in direct violation of, and in conflict with, God’s will; it ran completely counter to it.
-However, Peter’s way of seeking was completely in accord with God’s will, which is precisely the outcome that God desires to achieve in human beings.
-Peter’s path is therefore blessed and receives God’s praise.
-Because the path of Paul is in violation of God’s will, God therefore loathes and curses it.
+Clearly, Paul did not possess even a bit of truth, nor did he have any conscience or reason.
+In saving and changing people, God primarily changes their dispositions.
+The purpose of God’s words is to bring about transformation in people’s dispositions, and to enable people to come to know Him and submit to Him, and be able to worship Him in a normal manner.
+This is the purpose of God’s words and work.
+Paul’s way of pursuit directly went against and conflicted with God’s intentions.
+It ran completely counter to them.
+However, Peter’s way of pursuit was fully in accordance with God’s intentions.
+Peter focused on life and on changes in disposition, which is precisely what God wants to bring about in people with His work.
+Therefore, Peter’s path was blessed and approved of by God, while Paul’s path was precisely that which God detested and cursed because it ran contrary to His intentions.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three